astrid-project/interception-data-agent/interception_request_handler/README.md

 -a REST_IP            IP address of local REST listen server,
-                          default "0.0.0.0", all addresses -b REST_PORT          Port of local REST listen server, default 5003 -e CONTEXTBROKER_IP   Local ContextBroker IP address, default value is empty -f CONTEXTBROKER_PORT Local ContextBroker port, default value is empty -u USER               User to use to connect to ContextBroker, default value is "astrid" -p PASSWORD           Password to use to connect to ContextBroker
+                          default "0.0.0.0", all addresses -b REST_PORT          Port of local REST listen server, default 5003 -g KAFKA_IP           Kafka IP address, default is empty value, not used -k KAFKA_PORT         Kafka port, default is 5002
+-w KAFKA_TOPIC        Kafka topic used for communication with Kafka broker -e CONTEXTBROKER_IP   Local ContextBroker IP address, default value is empty -f CONTEXTBROKER_PORT Local ContextBroker port, default value is empty -u USER               User to use to connect to ContextBroker, default value is "astrid" -p PASSWORD           Password to use to connect to ContextBroker

 * If not specified, default value is used*

 ```